danube-messaging/danube/README.md

   * **Partitioned topics**: Divided into partitions, served by different brokers from the cluster, enhancing scalability and fault tolerance.
 * [**Message Dispatch**](https://danube-docs.dev-state.com/architecture/dispatch_strategy/):
   * **Non-reliable Message Dispatch**: Messages reside in memory and are promptly distributed to consumers, ideal for scenarios where speed is crucial.
 The acknowledgement mechanism is ignored.
   * **Reliable Message Dispatch**: The acknowledgement mechanism is used to ensure message delivery.
-Supports configurable storage options including in-memory, disk, and S3, ensuring message persistence and durability.
+Supports configurable storage options as `Local Disk` and `GRPC connected storages`, ensuring message persistence and durability.
 * [**Subscription Types:**](https://danube-docs.dev-state.com/architecture/subscriptions/):
   * Supports various subscription types (**Exclusive**, **Shared**, **Failover**) enabling different messaging patterns such as message queueing and pub-sub.
 * **Flexible Message Schemas**